-Many meteorites contain chondrules, which are the oldest objects in the Solar System.
+Recall that many meteorites contain chondrules, which are the oldest objects in the Solar System.
 They have been melted and rapidly cooled, so the fluffy dustballs turned into smooth spheres.

 But how were they melted?
 No-one knows for sure: perhaps passage through shocks in the disk, or lightning in the disk (seen in volcano plumes)